Painadath/PyEncrypter/README.md

 sudo pip install guizero

 *tested in python3.6 on linux

+will use (.key) format to generate and use keys

+if you found any bugs report it in the issue page

 Currently the setup.py is not supported for windows and Mac Command line version of this project is in the commandline folder